halex5000/ld-articles/Entitlements/Managing Entitlements in LaunchDarkly.md

 * We can add an additional rule to manually target a feature to a particular tenant based upon their key (this could be their account ID or some other identifying value).
 * We can use multiple contexts to add targeting rules that override the tenant assigned entitlements.
 For example, we might add a "Company" context and add an additional targeting rule for a feature to grant access to anyone with that company context.
 * We can use a user context to target specific users individually.
 For example, perhaps we've granted only the CMO of a particular client access to a specific feature.
-We can target that feature to the individuals user key.
+We can target that feature to the individual's user key.

 The key thing to understand here is that the tenant targeting we've set up establishes a baseline level of entitlements for a user, but these can be overridden however you require to meet the needs of your system.